superintelligence-lab/analysis_of_spectral_images/README.md

-# analysis_of_spectral_images
+# Analysis of spectral images taken of white powders, leaves and household items

-Analysis of spectral images taken of white powders, leaves and household items
+For this project, we took spectral images of different objects using different spectral cameras like the Specim IQ.
+In the analysis, we first segmented different green-coloured household items using Python.
+Then, we analysed different white powders (different types of sugars, salts, flours, baking powders etc.).
+By plotting all spectra, we determined the optimal bands for differentiating them from each other.
+The same segmentation procedure was applied to differentiate plastic leaves from real ones.
+We performed all these segmentations on images made by multiple types of spectral cameras.
+Advanced techniques like white and dark correction were applied, making the results less noisy and error-prone.